Updated: Mar 27

 Sport policy is much bigger than sport.
 It is about community development, in ways that aren’t even related to sport.
 Improving public spaces allows for communities to gather and host events, or even to just sit outside in nature.
 Thus increasing mental wellbeing for citizens.

 Sporting venues can also be used for other things like concerts, drive in theatres during COVID-19, and other draws for communities to get together.

 When designing bids for sporting events from Canada Games, to the Olympic Games, designing a vision for how these spaces can benefit the community long after will strengthen the bids.

 International events can be used for sport diplomacy, and increasing social capital of nations.
 Sport diplomacy helps build a more peaceful world by strengthening bonds between nations, maximizing trade, tourism and investment opportunities, while also using sport for international development.
 In addition, sport can contribute to the achievement of many of the Sustainable Development Goals.

-Olympic Day is about participation in sport and ge.
+Olympic Day is about participation in sport.
 But it is also about so much more.
 This Olympic Day let us think about how sport can be used to facilitate a better community and a better world for people to live in.